 The diagnostic education team works with the utmost integrity in conjunction with other sections and departments, to include Classification & Assignment, Records, Mental Health, Intake, Medical and Housing Unit Staff, in order to foster compliance with federal and state educational laws and guidelines and the Department of Corrections’ policy.

 Offenders under age 22 who may be eligible for special education services under IDEA, are administered a full battery of academic and cognitive assessments to determine areas of educational disability, if any.
 For those offenders who are found to be in need of special education services, Individual Education Plans are developed with the offenders.
 Some offenders are found to qualify to request GED Accommodations, such as extended time.
 These offenders are educated on the process of requesting accommodations.

 Those offenders who have scored at a 10.0 grade level or above in both math and reading qualify to begin the process of obtaining a HiSET while still in diagnostic status.
-For these offenders, HiSET Applications are submitted to DESE, study materials are made available, qualifying pre-tests are administered, and HiSET testing is conducted, if at all possible.
-Many other offenders are transferred to their institutions with qualifying pre-test scores in place.
+For these offenders, study materials are made available and qualifying pre-tests are administered.
+Those that pass the pre-tests transfer to their institutions with qualifying scores in place for HiSET Applications to be submitted to DESE.
 The offenders are able to take the first scheduled HiSET at their receiving institutions.
 By obtaining a HiSET right away, these offenders qualify to apply for vocational training, correspondence courses, and premium pay jobs at their institution.